jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ```

 ## Dependency Injection
-I’ve only kicked the can down the road a bit.
+I’ve only kicked the can down the road a bit with the Factory.
 Even if the Singleton type is encapsulated, the above code still depends upon it indirectly.
 This code depends upon `MyFeatureFactory` which depends upon `SingletonF`.
 And if `SingltonF` were an external dependency, I’d be stuck, unless using the Mockito Static Methods, which is a sign of a design issue.

 I’m no closer to being able to inject my own Test Double.
 It’s similar to the problem I described in the beginning of [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) where my team could only test our software in the lab emulating the entire environment because of our tight dependencies.